Benefits of Keeping a Gratitude Journal

 Better Workplaces

 A 2022 study found that co-workers who thanked each other prior to heading into a stressful task experienced a healthier cardiovascular response when compared to co-workers who did not express gratitude toward each other.
-(Perhaps showing co-workers appreciation is an unexpected workplace wellness trend!)
+(Perhaps showing that appreciation amongst co-workers is an unexpected workplace wellness trend!)

 This improvement in cardiovascular response also increased concentration and confidence, two factors that contribute to peak performance.